Treble (rugby league): Australia and the World Club Challenge

-NB: Whists this is a quadruple of trophies, it is not commonly referred to a "The Quadruple" in British rugby league.

 Wigan Warriors

+1993–94

-Wigan Warriors were the first to achieve a quadruple of trophies during the 1993-94 season.
-Following their treble victory they beat Brisbane Broncos 20–14 in the World Club Challenge.
+Wigan Warriors are the only team to achieve a quadruple of trophies in the same year, during the 1993-94 season.
+After winning the league, Wigan defeated Leeds 26-16 at Wembley to win the Challenge Cup, then beat Castleford Tigers 24-20 at Old Trafford to win the Premiership Trophy and complete the Treble.
+Following their Treble victory they beat Brisbane Broncos 20–14 in the World Club Challenge who were the 1993 NSWRL Champions.

+2024

+Wigan became the first team to win the Quadruple over the same calendar year as they won the 2024 World Club Challenge in a 16-12 win over Penrith Panthers, the 2024 Challenge Cup final in an 18-8 win over Warrington Wolves, the 2024 League Leaders' Shield, and winning the 2024 Super League Grand Final 9-2 against Hull Kingston Rovers.

 Bradford Bulls

-Bradford Bulls became the second team to do so, and the first of the Super League era, winning the treble in 2003 before completing the quadruple by beating Penrith Panthers 22–4 in the following year's World Club Challenge.
+Bradford Bulls became the second team to hold four trophies, though this was over two different seasons, and the first of the Super League era, winning the treble in 2003 before completing the quadruple by beating Penrith Panthers 22–4 in the following year's World Club Challenge.
+Given the current winners of the NRL and Super League take part in this game it is considered as part of the quadruple.

 St Helens

-St Helens became the most recent team win the quadruple.
-Following their treble victory in the 2006 season, they beat Brisbane Broncos 18–14 in the following year's World Club Challenge.
+Following their treble victory in the 2006 season, they beat Brisbane Broncos 18–14 in the World Club Challenge.